MichaelNolan80/MichaelNolan80/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am an Assistent Network Engineer that specalises in hardware configuration for Cabinet deployment.

 ## Objective
 [Provide Objective - Remove this afterwards]]